-Good judgment and the ability to take chances are just two advantages.
+Good judgment and the ability to take chances are just two advantages of smart risk taking in kids.

 It may seem counterintuitive to you, but kids who take risks are healthier emotionally and more ready for what lies ahead in adulthood.